-As usual, JavaScript arrays start indexing at zero.
-However JavaScript array indexes are not limited to numbers, we can use strings too, and in this case they become almost identical to dictionaries!
-We can also extend an array by simply assigning a value to an index beyond the current maximum, we can see these features in use in the following code segment:
+As mentioned, JavaScript arrays start indexing at zero by default.
+However, JavaScript array indexes are not limited to numbers, we can use strings too, and in this case they become almost identical to dictionaries!
+We can also extend an array by simply assigning a value to an index beyond the current maximum - which means we don't really need to specify a size when we create one, even though it is considered good practice!
+We can see these features in use in the following code segment: